 While the credibility of punitive measures is important for effective deterrence, a strong defense is arguably even more crucial.
 To that end, bolstering U.S. allies in the Middle East should be a key element of American policy toward Iran.
 Such an effort should be guided by two principles.
 First, it should address the actual threats these allies face.
 These are largely asymmetric in nature; Iran does not challenge U.S. allies conventionally but rather through terrorism, proxy warfare, political warfare, and subversion, similar to the "hybrid" or "gray zone" warfare waged by Russia in Europe.
 Iran also wields a formidable missile force, putting a premium on theater missile defense in response.
-Second, to the extent possible, the U.S. goal should be to build a multilateral alliance system in the Middle East-especially the Gulf-is crowded geographically, making coordination and interoperability among forces an imperative.
+Second, to the extent possible, the U.S. goal should be to build a multilateral alliance system in the Middle East, not a series of strong but disconnected bilateral alliances.
+The Middle East-especially the Gulf-is crowded geographically, making coordination and interoperability among forces an imperative.
 A multilateral alliance-even if the region is decades removed from a "Middle East NATO"-could also provide a platform for U.S. allies to solve regional problems with minimal external intervention, a balance that would be welcomed both in the region and in the United States.